gazpitchy92/socialswayer-be-public/readme.md

 # SocialSwayer API
-node.js (Express.JS) and TypeScript API for distributing data for the SocialSwayer front-end.
+Node.js (Express.JS and TypeScript) API for distributing data for the SocialSwayer front-end.

 ## Build
 The backup of the Mysql database can be found in the /database/ directory.